gopine/diary/2023/September/September 12 (Tuesday).md

 The client-side integration with Apollo Client should be relatively easy as well.

 Attended a webinar on the latest advancements in serverless computing.

+Deployed the new feature to the staging environment for testing.